aibasel/lab/docs/downward.tutorial.rst

     cd VAL
     make clean  # Remove old object files and binaries. make
-    # Add "validate" executable to your PATH environment variable.
+    # Add "validate" binary to a directory on your PATH.

 Run tutorial experiment